-- In general, if a student is performing any research procedures, interacting or intervening with research subjects for research purposes, or accessing identifiable data, the student is considered engaged in research and should be added to the study team. - If the student will only be observing research procedures, but are not engaged in research, they do not need to be added to the study team.
+- In general, if a collaborator is performing any research procedures, interacting or intervening with research subjects for research purposes, or accessing identifiable data, they will be considered engaged in research and should obtain IRB approval. - If a visitor will only be observing research procedures they do not require IRB oversight.